0Hughman0/xl_link/build_docs/quickstart.rst

                                'y': list(range(10, 20))})
     >>> f.to_excel("book.xlsx")

-Whilst this is useful, what if you want to add things to ``book.xlsx`` based off of f?
-With both `xlsxwriter` and `openpyxl`, you need to know either the cell name or range or the row and column number to make changes.
+Whilst this is useful, what if you want to add things to ``book.xlsx`` based off of ``f``?
+With both `xlsxwriter` and `openpyxl`, you need to know either the cell name or range, or the row and column number to make changes.

 Given that you know the shape of your DataFrame, and where in the spreadsheet they were written surely there must be a way to know where each element of your frame is in the document...?

 This is where xl_link steps in. xl_link provides a subclass of ``DataFrame``, ``XLDataFrame`` where the ``to_excel`` method has been modified to return an ``XLMap`` object: